Guide

 Using behavioral data, you can provide real-time personalization based on actions such as how much time was spent on your site, which links were clicked, and which blog posts were read.
 In doing this, you’re no longer guessing what your visitors want — instead, you’re responding to what they’re specifically looking for.

 For example, if a visitor reads two blog posts that address the same pain point, you can use that information to trigger an offer that showcases your solution to that problem.
-And when that same visitor returns, you can highlight that pain point on your landing page or customize your chatbot hook so that it focuses on that pain point.
+And when that same visitor returns, you can highlight that pain point on your landing or product page or customize your chatbot hook so that it focuses on that pain point.

 Research shows that many customers prefer personalized experiences like this.
 Just take it from McKinsey, who found that, for 66% of first-time buyers, it’s important to them that brands tailor their messaging to their unique needs.